Dudiebug/CrabInvSync/README.md

 Real-time shared inventory sync for **Crab Champions** co-op — a three-tier Lua / PowerShell / Node.js architecture.

-> **⚠️ Beta — known crash:** Joining another player's game while this mod is installed will crash your client.
-Host-only sessions work.
-See [Known Issues](#known-issues).

 ## How it works